-Atomoxetine (Strattera) works by letting norepinephrine work longer in the brain.
-The drug is long-acting, so you only need to take it once per day.
-This drug is not available as a generic.
+The drug comes as an oral form you take once or twice per day.
+This drug is also available as a generic.

 This drug is available as a generic.

-Guanfacine (Intuniv) is normally prescribed for high blood pressure in adults.
-This drug is available as a generic, but only the brand-name version Intuniv is approved for use in children with ADHD.
+Guanfacine is normally prescribed for high blood pressure in adults.
+This drug is available as a generic, but only the time-release version and its generics are approved for use in children with ADHD.

 This drug may help with memory and behavioral problems.
 It may also help improve aggression and hyperactivity.

-Yes.
+Yes, in most cases.
 However, the dosages of many of these drugs are different for kids than they are for adults.
 Also, the side effects of these drugs are different in adults than they are in children.
 Your medical history can limit your treatment options.
-It is important to talk to your doctor about your medical history to get an idea of which of these drugs is likely to work best for you.- Healthline Medical Team
+It’s important to talk to your doctor about your medical history to get an idea of which of these drugs is likely to work best for you.